downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 ---
-title: "Download and Install Android Studio on Windows"
+title: "How to Download and Install Android Studio on Windows"
 permalink: /download-install-android-studio-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Android Studio on Windows 10."
 date: 2018-09-02